 With the Joint Seminar as a formal seminar of the whole center, the seminars and study meetings of each Target Project, the mathematics-materials science joint seminar together with the Applied Mathematics Forum (AMF), Tohoku University, Friday Tea Time, and other small seminars frequently and suitably maintain the heated atmosphere for fusion without attenuation.
-In order to share plans and results of each target project from the entire Center, the Target Project-Interface Unit (TP-IU) Joint Forum is held every 3-4 months.
+In order to share plans and results of each target project from the entire Center, the Target Project-Interface Unit (TP-IU) Joint Forum is sometimes held.